Aluisio-Pires/filament-permission/docs/advanced-usage/uuid.md

 use Illuminate\Database\Eloquent\Concerns\HasUuids;
 use Illuminate\Database\Eloquent\Factories\HasFactory;
-use Spatie\Permission\Models\Permission as SpatiePermission;
+use AluisioPires\Permission\Models\Permission as AluisioPiresPermission;

-class Permission extends SpatiePermission
+class Permission extends AluisioPiresPermission
 {
     use HasFactory;
     use HasUuids;